 Tennis elbow or golfer’s elbow is usually already diagnosed on the basis of the typical symptoms and examination of the elbow with the characteristic pressure pain on the outside or inside.
 Sometimes x-rays are taken to rule out other illnesses such as osteoarthritis or a bone fracture.

 Tennis elbow and golfer’s elbow are normally treated conservatively.
 Conservative treatment options include painkillers and anti-inflammatory medication, cold and warm compresses, massages as well as ultrasound treatments.
 These measures are accompanied by resting the underarm and elbow muscles.
 Sometimes immobilisation with a cast is required for one to two weeks.

 Surgical treatment is only sensible in individual cases.
+If it is the case the treatement would be in an outpatient basis.
 For example, if the pain does not improve after extended conservative treatment.
 The goal of the surgery is to alleviate muscle tension to prevent irritation of the tendon insertions on the elbow.